alicata/pc3/readme.md

 Tool to continuously reveal the hidden structure and failure modes in perception streams from 3d sensors or synthetically generated data.

 ## Overview
 3d vision sensors deployed in the field often require debugging or real-time inspection of failure modes.
-Generic point cloud visualizer are unsuitable for evaluating the contribution of individual input samples to failure modes.
+Generic point cloud visualizers are unsuitable for evaluating the contribution of individual input samples to failure modes.

 This tool enables inspecting and deconstructing a stream and unlocks observability of the contributing factors of failure modes.